erglo/howto-collection/GitHub - Renaming a repository.md

-# GitHub - Rename a repository
+# GitHub - Renaming a repository

 1. Log-in to GitHub and open the repository's `Settings`.